stastnypremysl/lsql-csv/README.md

     Petra
     Karel

-As you can see, we can reference named columns by a name.
-Named switch `-n` enables first-line headers.
+As you can see, we can reference named columns by the name.
+The named optional argument `-n` enables first-line headers.
-If named columns are enabled, each column has two names under &X - the number name &X.Y and the actual name &X.NAME.
+If first-line headers are enabled by the argument, each column has two names under `&X` - the number name `&X.Y` and the actual name `&X.NAME`.

-Now, we can select all columns with wildcard `&1.*`:
+Now, we can select all columns with a wildcard `&1.*`:

     lsql-csv -n 'people.csv, &1.*'

-As the output, we get
+As the output, we get:

     Adam,21,21,Adam
     Petra,23,23,Petra
     Karel,25,25,Karel

-The output contains each column twice because wildcard `&1.*` was evaluated to `&1.1, &1.2, &1.age, &1.name`.
+The output contains each column twice because the wildcard `&1.*` was evaluated to `&1.1, &1.2, &1.age, &1.name`.
 How to fix it?

     lsql-csv -n 'people.csv, &1.[1-9]*'